Here Are 10 of the Most Beautiful, Charming Small Towns in Virginia

 9. Farmville

-Every May, the town hosts the Heart of Virginia Festival, a festival where local businesses like Buffalo Creek Guitars come together with vendors and musicians from around the country to provide arts and crafts, traditional foods, music, and fireworks.
-Recognized by CitiesJournal as a stunning town in Virginia and surrounded by natural beauty, this quaint town in Virginia serves as the area’s economic hub with local businesses, specialty shops, restaurants, and cultural activities.
+Every year, the town hosts the Heart of Virginia Festival, a festival where local businesses come together with vendors and musicians from around the country to provide arts and crafts, traditional foods, music, and fireworks.
+Recognized as a stunning town in Virginia and surrounded by natural beauty, this quaint town in Virginia serves as the area’s economic hub with local businesses, specialty shops, restaurants, and cultural activities.

 10. Warrenton

-Another key feature of Old Town Warrenton is the statue of Chief Justice John Marshall (who served from 1801–1835), who began his legal career there.
-Also a haven for horse enthusiasts, the Warrenton Hunt began in 1883, the Warrenton Horse Show in 1900, and The Virginia Gold Cup Race in 1922.
-Today, Warrenton offers a diverse history and small-town charm that makes it an idyllic place to live.
+Another key feature of Old Town Warrenton is the statue of Chief Justice John Marshall (who served from 1801–1835.
+Also a haven for horse enthusiasts, the Warrenton Hunt began in 1883, the Warrenton Horse Show in 1900, and the Virginia Gold Cup Race in 1922.
+Today, Warrenton offers a diverse history and small-town charm that make it an idyllic place to live.
+If you've got a sweet tooth, swing by the Red Truck Bakery and have a slice of the world's best pie.

 Subscribe to our newsletter